-11. "Maharishi explains that the recitation of the sounds of the Vedic Literature in their proper sequence will resonate with the same anatomic structures to which they correspond.
-Their specific sequence will also enliven a specific sequence of neuronal, physiological activity.
-This will induce the physiology to function according to its original and perfect design.
+Recitation of the sounds of the Vedic Literature; in their proper sequence-Rishi, Devata and Chandas design.
 Any imperfections in the form of blocks, stress, lack or excess of activity, or abnormal connections between the various components of the physiology, will be disfavored by reading the specific aspect of Veda and Vedic Literature that corresponds to that area of the physiology which is dysfunctional."